If you use AirFinder for your healthcare real-time location tracking (RTLS) application, you’ll benefit from the following:

 - A lightweight, inexpensive install: Why pay for an infrared or ultra wide-band (UWB) install that could run tens of thousands of dollars when you can install a Bluetooth-based system for a fraction of that cost?
 This means more profit if you’re integrating AirFinder technology into your solution, or increased ROI if you’re installing AirFinder in your healthcare facility.

-If you’re not quite ready to build out your healthcare RTLS, it’s not a problem.
+But if you’re not quite ready to build out your healthcare RTLS, it’s not a problem.
 You may want to do some additional research to find the solution best-suited for your needs.
 Take the following six things into consideration before you select a hospital RTLS.

 6 Things To Consider When Choosing RTLS For Your Hospital